Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Preliminaries

 Schlesinger equations admit reductions to Painlev\'e-type nonlinear differential equations, which remains valid on the level of the Hamiltonians as well; we review an example of $P_{VI}$ in Section~\ref{sec:examples}.
 The main question that we consider is what happens to this picture in the \emph{discrete} case.

 The discrete counterparts of Schlesinger equations are Schlesinger transformations.
 Those are rational transformations preserving the singularity structure and the monodromy data of the Fuchsian system (\ref{eq:fuchs-1}), except for the integral shifts in the characteristic indices $\theta_{i}^{j}$.
-The study of such transformations again goes back to Schlesinger \cite{Sch:1912:UEKDBOFKP}, and this and the more general case of irregular singular points was considered in great detail in \cite{JimMiw:1981:MPDLODEWRC}.
-Schlesinger transformations have the form $\mathbf{Y}(x)\mapsto \bar{\mathbf{Y}}(x) = \mathbf{R}(x) \mathbf{Y}(x)$, where $\mathbf{R}(x)$ is a specially chosen rational matrix function called the \emph{multiplier} of the transformation.
-The coefficient matrix $\mathbf{A}(x)$ of our Fuchsian system then transforms to $\bar{\mathbf{A}}(x)$ that is related to $\mathbf{A}(x)$ by the equation
+The study of such transformations again goes back to Schlesinger \cite{Sch:1912:UEKDBOFKP}.
+This, and the more general case of irregular singular points, was considered in great detail in \cite{JimMiw:1981:MPDLODEWRC}.
+Schlesinger transformations are given by the following \emph{differential--difference Lax Pair}:

-Similarly to the continuous case, Schlesinger transformations induce discrete Painlev\'e-type dynamic on the space of accessory parameters.
-This dynamic is very complicated, but it becomes much simpler when considered on the decomposition space, which allows us to represent it as a discrete Hamiltonian system using the same canonical coordinates as \cite{JimMiwMorSat:1980:DMIBFPT}, as in Figure~\ref{fig:sch-trans}: